 Our corporate governance guidelines provide that one of our independent directors should serve as a lead independent director at any time when our Chief Executive Officer serves as the Chairman of our board of directors or if the Chairman is not otherwise independent.
 The lead independent director will preside over periodic meetings of our independent directors, serve as a liaison between our Chairman and the independent directors and perform such additional duties as our board of directors may otherwise determine and delegate.
-Because Frank Addante is our Chairman, our board of directors will select a lead independent director.
+Because Frank Addante is our Chairman, effective upon consummation of this offering, our board of directors has appointed to serve as our lead independent director.